vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 For validators currently in the Vega validator set it will scale the `validator_score` by `(1+network.validators.incumbentBonus)`.
 Note that this number combines own + delegated stake together with `performance_score` which measures basic node performance.

-Vega will sort all current Tendermint validators as `[v_1, ..., v_n]` with `v_1` with the highest and `v_n` with the lowest score.
+Vega will sort all current consensus forming (also called Tendermint) validators as `[v_1, ..., v_n]` with `v_1` with the highest and `v_n` with the lowest score.
 If for any `l,m=1,...,n` we have  `v_l == v_m` then we place higher the one who's been validator for longer (so this is a mechanism for resolving ties).
 Vega will sort all those who submitted a transaction wishing to be validators using `validator_score` as `[w_1, ..., w_k]`.
 These may be ersatz validators (ie getting rewards) or others who just submitted the transaction to join.
-If `empty_slots := network.validators.tendermint.number - n > 0` (we have empty Tendermint validator slots) then the top `empty_slots` from `[w_1, ..., w_k]` are promoted to Tendermint validators.
+If `empty_slots := network.validators.tendermint.number - n > 0` (we have empty consensus (Tendermint) validator slots) then the top `empty_slots` from `[w_1, ..., w_k]` are promoted to consensus (Tendermint) validators.
-If `w_1>v_n` (i.e. the highest scored potential validator has more than the lowest score incumbent validator) then in the new epoch `w_1` becomes a Tendermint validator, and the lowest scoring incumbent becomes an ersatz validator.
-The exception to that rule is if one or more incumbent validators drop below the required ownstake (ownstake < reward.staking.delegation.minimumValidatorStake), either through changeing their self-delegation or due to a change of the network parameter.
+If `w_1>v_n` (i.e. the highest scored potential validator has more than the lowest score incumbent validator) then in the new epoch `w_1` becomes a consensus forming (Tendermint) validator, and the lowest scoring incumbent becomes an ersatz validator.
+The exception to that rule is if one or more incumbent validators drop below the required ownstake (ownstake < reward.staking.delegation.minimumValidatorStake), either through changing their self-delegation or due to a change of the network parameter.
 In that case, the validator with the smallest ownstake (which is smaller than reward.staking.delegation.minimumValidatorStake) is demoted, and the validator score is not used for demotion in that epoch.

 If for any `l,m=1,...,k` we have `w_l == w_m` then we resolve this by giving priority to the one who submitted the transaction to become validator earlier (so this is a mechanism for resolving ties).
 Note that we only do this check once per epoch so at most one validator can be changed per epoch in the case `empty_slots == 0`.